 The semantic specification should be read together with the Modelica grammar.
-Non-normative text, i.e., examples and comments, are enclosed in $[\dots]$ and set in italics.
+Non-normative text, i.e., examples and comments, are enclosed in [...] and set in italics.
 Additional terms are explained in the glossary in appendix A. Some important terms are defined below.

 Definition 1.1.
 Component.
-An element defined by the production component-clause in the M Modelica grammar (basically a variable or an instance of a class) Definition 1.2.
+An element defined by the production component-clause in the Modelica grammar (basically a variable or an instance of a class) Definition 1.2.
 Element.
-Class definitions, extends-clauses and component-clauses declared in a (basically a class reference or a component in a declaration). class Definition 1.3.
-Flattening.
-The translation of a model described in Modelica to the corresponded described as a hybrid DAE, involving expansion of inherited base classes, parameterization of
+Class definitions, extends-clauses and component-clauses declared in a class (basically a class reference or a component in a declaration).
 Definition 1.3.
 Flattening.
-The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of base classes, local classes and components, and generation of connection equations from connect-equations (basically, mapping the hierarchical structure of a model into a set of differential, algebraic and discrete equations together with the corresponding variable declarations and function definitions from the model).
+The translation of a model described in Modelica to the corresponding model described as a hybrid DAE, involving expansion of inherited base classes, parameterization of base classes, local classes and components, and generation of connection equations from connect-equation (basically mapping the hierarchical structure of a model into a set of differential algebraic and discrete equations together with the corresponding variable declarations and function definitions from the model).